Skip to main content

 3. In cases where the resolution officer forwards the case to an Accountability Hearing, the resolution officer assists the student in understanding what needs to be done to prepare for an Accountability Hearing.
 (See the Accountability Hearing section on page 23)

 4. In cases where the resolution officer believes a form of Adaptive Resolution (AR) can be utilized, the resolution officer will consult with the Director of Community Standards & Civility to discuss next steps.
-(See Informal Resolution; Adaptive Resolution on page 29)
+(See Informal Resolution; Adaptive Resolution)

 5. Students who fail to attend the Behavioral Resolution Meeting waive their right to review or respond to the report.
 In these cases, the resolution officer will administer findings and outcomes in their absence or will forward the case to an Accountability Hearing.